 If depression is accompanied by sleeplessness, antidepressants that provide more sedation (eg, citalopram, paroxetine, mirtazapine) may help patients sleep.
 These drugs are used at regular, not low, doses to ensure correction of the depression.
 However, clinicians should note that these drugs are not predictably sedating and may have activating properties.
 In addition, the sedation provided may outlast its usefulness, causing EDS, and these drugs may have other adverse effects, such as weight gain.
 Alternatively, any antidepressant may be used with a hypnotic.

-If depression is accompanied by EDS, antidepressants with activating qualities (eg, bupropion, venlafaxine, certain SSRIs such as fluoxetine and sertraline) may be chosen.
+If depression is accompanied by EDS, antidepressants with activating qualities (eg, bupropion, venlafaxine, certain selective serotonin reuptake inhibitors [SSRIs] such as fluoxetine and sertraline) may be chosen.

-Patients with this syndrome do not sleep enough at night, despite adequate opportunity to do so, to stay alert when awake.
+Patients with insufficient sleep syndrome do not sleep enough at night to stay alert when awake.
 The cause is usually various social or employment commitments.
-This syndrome is probably the most common cause of EDS, which disappears when sleep time is increased (eg, on weekends or vacations).
+Insufficient sleep syndrome is probably the most common cause of EDS, which disappears when sleep time is increased (eg, on weekends or vacations).
 After long periods of sleep deprivation, weeks or months of extended sleep are needed to restore daytime alertness.

-Insomnia and EDS can result from chronic use of CNS stimulants (eg, amphetamines, caffeine), hypnotics (eg, benzodiazepines), other sedatives, antimetabolite chemotherapy, anticonvulsants (eg, phenytoin), oral contraceptives, methyldopa, propranolol, alcohol, and thyroid hormone preparations (see Table: Some Drugs That Interfere With Sleep).
+Insomnia and EDS can result from chronic use of central nervous system (CNS) stimulants (eg, amphetamines, caffeine), hypnotics (eg, benzodiazepines), other sedatives, antimetabolite chemotherapy, antiseizure drugs (eg, phenytoin), methyldopa, propranolol, alcohol, and thyroid hormone preparations (see table Some Drugs That Interfere With Sleep).
 Commonly prescribed hypnotics can cause irritability and apathy and reduce mental alertness.
 Many psychoactive drugs can induce abnormal movements during sleep.